The Bankrate promise

 Your spending patterns and financial standing will naturally change over time, so it makes sense for the credit cards in your wallet to change, too.
 Fortunately, if you’re a Capital One customer, you can easily upgrade (or downgrade) your credit card with the same issuer.
-You can also open a new account.
+Of course, you can also choose to open a new account.

 An upgrade could be the right move for you if your credit score has improved and you want to start racking up rewards for your purchases.
 But, a downgrade can be a smart decision if you want to get away from a card with a high annual fee.

-While an upgrade or downgrade will usually meet your needs, opening a new account might be your best bet if you want a card’s introductory bonus.
-Such bonuses are only available to new cardholders, and getting an upgrade or downgrade to a given card usually doesn’t qualify.
+While an upgrade or downgrade will usually meet your needs, opening a new account might be your best bet if you want to earn a card’s introductory bonus.
+Such bonuses are only available to new cardholders, and getting upgraded or downgraded to a given card usually doesn’t qualify.
 Please note that Capital One reserves the right to withhold introductory bonuses if you’re a current or previous cardholder.

 Upgrade or downgrade eligibility for Capital One

 Capital One doesn’t spell out eligibility requirements for upgrading or downgrading your account.
-But, as a general rule, your existing account must be in good standing at the time of the change, and you must have a positive payment history.
+But, as a general rule, your existing account must be in good standing when you request the product change, and you must have a positive payment history.